Six years next month.

 There’s a strange math to it.
 Love doesn’t divide; it concentrates.
 Memory becomes heavier because you’re carrying all of it now.
 Every laugh, every argument, every childhood legend—those archives live in your body.
 You become the historian, the keeper of the flame, the one who remembers how things really were when no one else is left to verify the story.

-And yet—here’s the part nobody warns you about—there is a quiet ferocity that grows in that space.
+And yet—here’s the part nobody warns you about—there is a quiet ferocity that grows in that space despite the pain.
 Survival sharpens purpose.
 You start living not just for yourself, but through them.
 Their names echo in your choices.
 Their absence becomes a compass.
 You learn how to hold grief in one hand and gratitude in the other and keep walking anyway.

-Six years in, I know this: being the only one left doesn’t mean being alone in spirit.
+It took a session with my therapist to realize that being the only one left doesn’t mean being alone in spirit.
 It means becoming a living continuation.
 A voice.
 A memory that breathes.
-A testament that says, we were here, we mattered, and I remember
+A testament that says, we were here, we mattered, and I will always remember.

 Leave a comment